vishvAsa/vishvAsa.github.io/content/conversations/YT/ten-vaDa-kalais/sad-anuShThAna-darpaNa/2026-04-14_sachcharitra-raxA-fraud.md

 </details>

+### bhAgavatApachAra

+> It is said to be a sin to find faults in Bhagavatas let alone Srivaishnavas.
+Whether intentional or not, this kind of content risks becoming bhagavata apacharam.  - @prathamkare694

+You're wrong - vedAnta deshika, manavALa mAmuni, mahAparakAla-yati, all pointed out flaws in the arguments of others.

+My intention is to serve bhAgavata-s by pointing out cases of attempts to fool and defraud them - so any incidental aspersions cast on the perpetrators is very much in service to bhAgavata-s in general.

 ### Symmetry
 > Many of us consciously choose not to mock or belittle Vadakalai texts or practices not because we can’t - @prathamkare694

-You're welcome to do so - if there is something worthy of being accepted and corrected, we will thank you for it.
+Yet some of you do belittle rival sects and practices.
+Still, you're welcome to do so - if there is something worthy of being accepted and corrected, we will thank you for it.

 ## Qualification